 Calculation of target values - Target values are crucial to scheme design and usefulness and are the basis for accurate performance scores.
 In all cases, a robust estimator of the central tendency of the data set and its dispersion are calculated.
+Target values are derived from a consensus of participants' results which is a recognised statistical technique.
+Consensus limits are reviewed regularly along with other performance criteria (see appendix 2).

-Clearly the larger the number of data points the better the estimate, which becomes important when methodrelated target values are employed rather than those from all laboratories or groups of methods.
+Clearly the larger the number of data points the better the estimate, which becomes important when method-related target values are employed rather than those from all laboratories or groups of methods.
 To eliminate the distorting effect of grossly atypical results, outliers are trimmed from both tails of the ranked data set, with a corrected estimate of dispersion (SD or CV) usually by the method of Healy (1979)1 to allow for the removal of extreme values which are not 'true' outliers.
 The data processing for individual schemes is conducted using individually configured modules within the computer system.